 Do your employees live in the local government area?
 Another point that is well worth focusing on.
 It’s all about the community and supporting jobs is a major part of it.
 When completing a local council tender, ask your staff where they live, especially any apprentices and highlight this to the council.
 Again, if you are from out of the area trying to secure a contract, why not confirm to council that if you are appointed, you will employ an apprentice from the local area or something along those lines?

-Put forward relevant experience
+Strategy 3: Put forward relevant experience

 It’s important that where the tender asks for previous experience, you put forward experience that is highly relevant to Council.
 That means that sometimes your favourite, private-sector job may not be the right one to put forward.
 Governments generally prefer to award contracts to companies with previous government experience.
 Alternatively, if you put forward the private sector experience, you need to ensure that you highlight the similarities to the public sector.

 For example, if you are putting forward a proposal to provide say electrical maintenance services to Council buildings, and you don’t have any previous government experience, you want to put forward experience for say servicing a University.
-It is then important to talk about how in servicing the university, you have had to adhere to similar requirements to that of the tender.
+It is also important to talk about how in servicing the University, you have had to adhere to similar requirements to that of the tender.
 Talk about how you communicate with the University project managers, provide regular reports, and work well and with minimal disruption in public.
 These are all traits and methodologies that the local council will appreciate.

 Call us for help

 If you require any assistance winning local council tenders, call our team anytime 0410 448 770.
 We’ve written hundreds of tenders to local governments (Councils and Shires) across the country.